nograx/ioBroker.zendure-solarflow/README.md

 ## Important

 If you plan to control the charging and feed in of your device with a script/blockly, I recommend using the control parameter '**setDeviceAutomationInOutLimit**', as this controls the device without writing to the flash memory of the device.
-It is also a good idea to set the control state '**smartMode**' to true if you own a HUB 1200/2000 with ACE 1500, as it will also force the device to write 'acMode' changes to the ram instead of flash memory.

-### Hyper 2000, SF 2400 AC oder SF 800 (pro)

-On devices like the Hyper 2000, SF 2400 AC oder SF 800 (pro) you can use negative values to trigger charging from grid.
-SF 2400 AC oder SF 800 (pro) is currently **untested**!
+You can use negative values to trigger charging from grid.

-### HUB 1200 / HUB 2000 / ACE 1500 Combo

-On a HUB 1200 / HUB 2000 / ACE 1500 combination you have to use '**setDeviceAutomationInOutLimit**' for feed in and manualy switch acMode and the '**setInputLimit**' if you want to charge from the grid.
-Setting the '**smartMode**' to true is highly recommended in this scenario!
+As I only own Hyper 2000 devices, other devices are untestet from me and the funcionality rely on feedback from the community!

 ## Notes

 This adapter will now use the Cloud Authorization Code for authentication on the official mqtt servers, which you can generate in the Zendure app!

 ## Changelog

+### **WORK IN PROGRESS**

+- Add productKey '2Qe7C9' for Solarflow 2400 Pro
+- Add event handler (log message) for MQTT disconnect

 ### 3.4.0 (2026-02-16)

 - Add productKey '8n77V3' for Solarflow 800 Plus